-The grant opens November 1 and runs through the end of the fiscal year (Aug.
-31).
-It operates on a rolling deadline with applications being accepted throughout the year.
-However, we encourage applicants to apply early as there is no guarantee of availability of funds later in the year.
+The 2023-2024 grant cycle runs through the end of the fiscal year August 31, 2024.
+It operates on a rolling deadline with applications being accepted throughout the year or until all funds have been committed.
+We encourage applicants to apply early as there is no guarantee of availability of funds later in the year.

-8) Are there examples of student centered bargaining and advocacy programs and activities that might provide guidance to grant applicants?
+8) Are there examples of student-centered bargaining and advocacy programs and activities that might provide guidance to grant applicants?